 Katie Robertson

-Assistant Director, Melbourne Law School Clinics
+Associate Director, Peter McMullin Centre on Statelessness | Assistant Director, Melbourne Law School Clinics

-+61 3 8344 2640 | katie.robertson@unimelb.edu.au
+Phone number +61 3 8344 2640 Email katie.robertson@unimelb.edu.au Find an Expert Find an Expert

 Overview

-In 2021, she founded the Stateless Children Legal Clinic, with support from the Hiam Chalouhy Grant (The Cameron Foundation).
+Katie Robertson is the Associate Director of the Peter McMullin Centre on Statelessness and Assistant Director of the Melbourne Law School Clinics at the Melbourne Law School.
+She is also the Director of the Stateless Legal Clinic, which she established in 2021 with support from the Hiam Chalouhy Grant (The Cameron Foundation).
 She is proud to lead the Clinic’s work in assisting stateless children to obtain Australian citizenship.

 Katie brings over 10 years practical legal experience to her role at the Melbourne Law School in human rights, public interest litigation and the community legal sector both in Australia and overseas.
 Prior to joining the Melbourne Law School, Katie worked at the Human Rights Law Centre, in Maurice Blackburn’s Social Justice Practice, the Aboriginal Legal Service in Central Australia, and at the Extraordinary Chambers in the Courts of Cambodia.
-She also has policy and political experience, having worked at Oxfam Australia and as an advisor for a Federal Senator.
+She also has policy and political experience, having worked at Oxfam Australia and as an advisor to a Federal Senator.
 She has extensive strategic litigation experience and has represented clients from diverse backgrounds including victims of war crimes, refugees and people seeking asylum, Aboriginal clients living in remote communities and victims of corporate misconduct and asbestos disease.

 Through her work on behalf of refugees and people seeking asylum in Australia, Katie developed a particular interest in the rights of stateless children.